Aug 24, 2021 Jambo

 Commitments

-Like issues, your organization’s willingness to fulfill stakeholder’s commitments will make them feel acknowledged and respected, helping to strengthen the relationship and keep those communication channels open for future engagements and more positive outcomes.
+Like issues, your organization's willingness to fulfill stakeholders' commitments will make them feel acknowledged and respected, helping to strengthen the relationship and keep those communication channels open for future engagements and more positive outcomes.

 How does an SRM help?

-In Jambo, you can search through individual profiles if you’re looking for updates on a specific stakeholder, or you can easily search keywords or run targeted reports to help you understand which stakeholder might need to be updated next.
+In Jambo, you can search through individual profiles if you're looking for updates on a specific stakeholder, or you can effortlessly search keywords or run targeted reports to help you understand which stakeholder might need to be updated next.

 Bonus Tip: